Oshaa2910/Oshaa2910/README.md

 - 👋 Hi, I’m Oshaa
-- 👀 I’m interested in learning new programming languages
+- 👀 I’m interested in learning programming for Bioinformatics
 - 🌱 I’m currently learning Python
-- 📫 How to reach me oshaalashari@gmail.com
+- 📫 To reach me oshaalashari@gmail.com

 <!---
 Oshaa2910/Oshaa2910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.